privacyidea/privacyidea-ldap-proxy/README.md

 twistd can be used to configure, e.g., logging and daemonizing.
 Refer to its [documentation](https://twistedmatrix.com/documents/current/core/howto/basics.html) for more information.

-`deploy` contains an exemplary systemd service file.
+`deploy/` contains an exemplary systemd service file.

 Testing
 -------